 - Export of coding when system is decommissioned

-- Cloud to Cloud transfer (share code with others, for example as open source, or from a partner to a customer account)
+- Cloud to Cloud transfer (share code with others, for example as open source, or transfer code from a global account of partner to a customer global account)

 gCTS is used for transports between systems within an SAP Cloud Platform global account.
 The remainder of this blog posts concentrates on this scenario.